-There are a number of diseases that affect game animals and hunting, all of which present a significant threat to New Zealand’s biosecurity.
-It is important that hunters are aware of these and it is especially relevant to hunters who have recently been overseas where diseases are present or are advising and guiding overseas hunters recently arrived in New Zealand.
+There are a number of diseases that affect game animals and hunting, all of which present a significant threat to New Zealand’s biosecurity and that hunters should be aware of.

 Please call the MPI hotline (0800 80 99 66) 24/7 to report any suspected pests or diseases and for more information visit Biosecurity NZ’s website.

-Bovine Tuberculosis (TB)
+Bovine tuberculosis (TB)

 Hunters may come across wild pigs or deer infected with TB while hunting.
 It’s important to know how to recognise TB in these animals, and what to do if you suspect an animal is infected.

-African Swine Fever (ASF)
+African swine fever (ASF)

-Chronic Wasting Disease (CWD)
+Chronic wasting disease (CWD)

 Kauri dieback is an invasive disease that kills kauri trees.
 There is no known treatment.
 It spreads with soil movement, including on footwear and vehicles.

 If you hunt in an area with native trees, you can help stop the spread of the disease.
 Clean soil off your vehicle, footwear and gear after you enter or leave the area.
+Learn more about kauri dieback (MPI).

 Didymo

-Freshwater pests, including didymo, could destroy New Zealand’s rivers and lakes.
 If you are moving between waterways, you must clean all your gear using the ‘Check, Clean, Dry’ method.
-More information on how to Check, Clean, Dry is available here.
+Learn more about didymo (MPI).